 The allergic responses can include dryness, burning, itching, scaling, cramps, elevated heartbeat, tremors, pain in the chest, labored breathing, hypotension, anaphylactic shock, and potential fatality.

-In a nutshell, yes.
-Even if they do contain traces of allergenic proteins at their core, the fact remains that the allergy is only activated through direct skin contact.
-Typically, these mattresses have their cores covered by multiple layers of fabric, sheets, flame retardant materials etc., which should prevent skin contact and therefore any allergic response.
+It depends.
+Even if they do contain traces of allergenic proteins at their core, the fact remains that the allergy is usually only activated through direct skin contact.
+Typically, these mattresses have their cores covered by multiple layers of fabric, sheets, flame retardant materials etc., which should prevent skin contact and therefore any allergic response in most cases.

 Those who have been diagnosed with the more serious type of rubber allergy should consult their physician before getting a latex mattress, and act according to the given advice to eliminate any chances of an allergic reaction to latex mattresses.